opencog/sensory/DesignLearn-A.md

   at all with a sensori-motor design.

-  The solution to that stumbling block was to develop the concept of "flows" in Atomese: of flowng data that travels through networks defined declaratively in Atomese.
+  The solution to that stumbling block was to develop the concept of "flows" in Atomese: of flowing data that travels through networks defined declaratively in Atomese.
 This required lots of low-level
   grunt-work: defining Atoms that could add, multiply, accumulate, take dot-products, mask bits, transpose columns and tows, but also